ChabbyTMD/SaVor/docs/savor-execution.md

 # 4. Executing SaVor

-After setting up your sample sheet and workflow configuration in the `config.yaml` file, its a good idea to perform a dry run to confirm whether you’ve set everything up correctly.
+After setting up your sample sheet and workflow configuration in the `config.yaml` file, it's a good idea to perform a dry run to confirm whether you've set everything up correctly.

 ### 4.1.
 Local Execution

-While in the workflow root directory with the snakmake mamba environment activated, perform a dry run with the following command:
+While in the workflow root directory with the snakemake mamba environment activated, perform a dry run with the following command:

 ```bash
 snakemake -np --cores 1 --workflow-profile workflow-profiles/default